AdobeDocs/campaign.en/help/common/delivery/using/assets/steps-sending-the-delivery.md

 * **[!UICONTROL Test SMTP delivery]**: This option allows you to test sending a delivery via SMTP.
 The delivery is processed up to connection to the SMTP server but is not sent.

-  >[!NOTE]
-  >
-  >Using this option is not advised when installing using mid-sourcing as to not call mta.
-For more on configuring an SMTP server, refer [to this section](../../installation/using/configure-delivery-settings.md).

 * **[!UICONTROL Email BCC]**: This option lets you store emails on an external system through BCC by simply adding a BCC email address to your message target.
 For more on this, refer to [this section](sending-messages.md#archiving-emails).

 ## Confirming delivery {#confirming-delivery}